hyperform-dev/hyperform/README.md

 ### 📡 Call

-You can call the functions via HTTP (GET, POST), and use them internally (SNS, Google PubSub, Google Storage Trigger).
+You can call functions via HTTP (GET, POST), and use them internally (SNS, Google PubSub, Google Storage Trigger).
 How you pass inputs to them depends on how you call them:

 method |  example